-Fellow geeks and techies, I present to you the new SCOTTEVEST Signature System, a dual jacket solution which will keep you looking great and comfortably warm when the wind is biting and it’s freaking cold outside.
+Fellow geeks and techies, I present to you the new SCOTTEVEST Signature System, a dual jacket solution that will keep you looking great and comfortably warm when the wind is biting, and it’s freaking cold outside.

-The SeV Signature System is composed of two brand new TEC garments, the Fleece 5.0 and the Quantum Snowboard Jacket.
-When worn together, these two jackets become one comfortable, toasty warm, water resistant and wind impervious garment with over 50 pockets…and no, you are not expected to fill them all.
+The SeV Signature System comprises two brand new TEC garments, the Fleece 5.0 and the Quantum Snowboard Jacket.
+When worn together, these two jackets become one comfortable, toasty warm, water-resistant, and wind impervious garment with over 50 pockets…and no, you are not expected to fill them all.

-The Quantum Snowboard jacket features a breathable, lightweight and waterproof nylon shell.
-There are pocket’s-a-plenty, as we have all come to expect from SeV garments, but these seem to be even more purposely placed than usual.
-Two large sectioned handwarmer pockets on either side and two vertical chest pockets finish out the jacket’s front; on the rear there is a large zippered back pocket.
+The Quantum Snowboard jacket features a breathable, lightweight, and waterproof nylon shell.
+As we have all come to expect from SeV garments, there are pocket’s-a-plenty, but these seem to be even more purposely placed than usual.
+Two large sectioned handwarmer pockets on either side and two vertical chest pockets finish out the jacket’s front; there is a large zippered back pocket on the rear.

-Of course the jacket’s exterior is only part one of the story.
-Inside there is an extensive pocket system which incorporates the headset and earphone wiring access that we have come to expect from SeV.
-Due to the way the pockets have been specially hung from the seams and supported by other pockets and hidden stitches, weight is distributed nicely when heavier gadgets are carried.
-One of the coolest features is the Clear Touch Fabric used in the two inner breast pockets; these allow you to control an iPhone, iPod or Touch without removing the device from its pocket.
-There are map and travel document pockets, an ID pocket, pen slots, and places to put just about everything electronic or otherwise; my favorite is the eyeglass chamois pocket, which even includes a glasses’ cleaning cloth on a clip.
+Of course, the jacket’s exterior is only part one of the story.
+Inside, an extensive pocket system incorporates the headset and earphone wiring access that we have come to expect from SeV.
+Because the pockets have been specially hung from the seams and supported by other pockets and hidden stitches, weight is distributed nicely when heavier gadgets are carried.
+One of the coolest features is the Clear Touch Fabric used in the two inner breast pockets; these allow you to control an iPhone, iPod, or Touch without removing the device from its pocket.
+There are a map and travel document pockets, an ID pocket, pen slots, and places to put just about everything electronic or otherwise; my favorite is the eyeglass chamois pocket, which even includes a glasses’ cleaning cloth on a clip.

 All zippers and cord pulls are finished so that they will be easily grabbed when wearing gloves.

-On each forearm there is a convenient sleeve pocket which allows instant access to keys, cash, tickets, or other important items one might want to store there.
+There is a convenient sleeve pocket on each forearm that allows instant access to keys, cash, tickets, or other important items one might want to store there.

 The sleeves have SEV branded Velcro tape, which I have to say looks sharp and is nicely done.
 Speaking of branding, it all seems to be discreetly and tastefully placed on this jacket, more so than others past.